Coffee

 If you drink coffee:

-- Paper-filtered brewing methods (drip, pour-over) minimize LDL-raising diterpenes
+- Paper-filtered brewing minimizes LDL-raising diterpenes

-- No caffeine after noon to protect sleep
+- No caffeine after noon to protect sleep architecture

 Connections